 \section{Methodology}

-In the previous section, we defined the coordinate systems in various spacetimes relevant to the problem and then obtained the relations between them.
+In the previous section, we defined the coordinate systems in various spacetimes of relevance and obtained the relations between them.
 To determine the particle content in various spacetimes, we use two techniques.
-One is the canonical way to set up the mode expansion of scalar fields and evaluate the Bogoliubov coefficient.
+One is the canonical way to set up the mode expansion of scalar fields and to evaluate the Bogoliubov coefficient.
 Another useful method is using the Virasoro anomaly.